tobek/headsoak/notes.md

 ##### now

-- proper tooltips on tag share icons (should entire tag trigger tooltip?)
 - alert on recipient "blah wants to share blah with you"
     - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
         - Accept
         - Accept all sharing offers from USER
         - Decline
-- fetch local representation of friend names
-- icons and tooltips
-    - someone shared this with me: person icon
-        - on hover: "Shared by USER"
-    - i'm sharing this note with others: group icon
-        - on hover: bulleted list "Shared with: - user 1, - user 2"
 - consistent styles

 ##### soon